 Hobbit Hill has five cabins which each sleep two people – additional accommodation will be coming soon.
 There is plenty of accommodation locally for family and friends.
 Couples get the whole venue for two days (weddings can happen on Tuesdays, Thursdays and Saturdays), so you can stay for the night before as well as the night of the wedding.

 This venue is just perfect.
-It would be lovely to work here someday (hint hint, wink wink!).
-My contact form is here.
+It would be lovely to work here someday (hint hint, wink wink!) so I am offering £250 discount for this venue.
+Please get in touch here.

 If you’re still choosing the perfect Ribble Valley venue, take a look at my round-up of the best venues here.